Senior Adopted Dog Finds Best Friend in a Boy Named Zach

 George may be just another old dog to those who meet him.
 Perhaps that’s what he became to the owners who gave him up.
 Whatever their reason, we only have gratitude for them as they have given our child the experience of a lifetime.
 A best friend, an unconditional love, a chance to feel an unbreakable bond with a fellow being.
 We are only just beginning to feel the impact George has and will continue to have on all our lives.
 For Zachary especially, the decision to adopt George and bring him into our home was one he will treasure forever.
 Sometimes it takes something as simple as seeing a boy and his dog to remind you of the things that are truly important in this life.
 Zach has received many gifts during his short life, but the best and most precious of these gifts is George.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Christina won Spotty Dog Rescue in Connecticut a 2018 Holiday Wishes award.